dubber123/goMeals/README.md

 If you have any questions, feel free to contact me on discord.
 My name is dubber#7428.
 I have family/friends on so feel free to shoot me a friend req.

 Big thanks to Discoli for teaching me the basics of GoLang (structs, json marshalling, golang funcs, defer funcs, ioutil, strings, etc etc).

+EDIT:
+This is my first project in GoLang.
+Yes, it's dirty.
+I would put each file in it's own folder but I'm too lazy.
+Still works the same. <3 -dubber